-3 Modeling Conceptual Time
+1.2 Modeling Conceptual Time

-► Let us identify the end of 157/1/1-the appearance of motive x and thus the completion of the first enharmonic reinterpretation-as point x; points y and z similarly identify the conclusion of the remaining reinterpretations. ► Figure 1 shows these moments in reduction.
+▶ Let us identify the end of motive x as point x; points y and z similarly identify the conclusion of the remaining reinterpretations. ▶ Figure 1 shows these moments in reduction.

-Let us also identify the opening of the excerpt as point p and the conclusion
+Let us also identify the opening of the excerpt as point p and the conclusion of the excerpt as point q.
+Table 1 collates these locations with their time points and two systems of measure numbers.